tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ### New Session Ticket Message {#NSTMessage}

-At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
+At any time after the server has received both a "psk_key_exchange_modes" extension and the client Finished message, it MAY send a NewSessionTicket message.
 This message creates a unique association between the ticket value and a secret PSK derived from the resumption secret (see {{cryptographic-computations}}).